2773kartik/mercor/README.md

-# SkillMingle - Mercor Startup Gateway Hackathon
+# SkillShow - Mercor Startup Gateway Hackathon

 **Note: This project is part of the Mercor Startup Gateway Hackathon (Track 1).**
+**This website is deployed on https://mercor-murex.vercel.app/**

 ## Problem Statement